liangguangyii/Brent_opt_DFT/readme.md

 In this file the loss function is calucated.
 Besides, you could also define your own loss function here, with the format of `def loss(x): return y`.

 `calIP` will check the exitcode of Gaussian16, and in `g16read` of `fileIO.py` it will be checked again (wether it's terminated normally).

+**New version support the gjf files with IOp, but do place the `functional/basis` part in the front of IOp string,** becasue the code split the command lien by "/" and I assume the first element is functional so that I could add "U" at the biginning of it.